aws-samples/bedrock-claude-chat/docs/RAG.md

 ## Dependencies

 We utilize [Unstructured](https://github.com/Unstructured-IO) for parsing documents and [Llamaindex](https://www.llamaindex.ai/) for splitting them into chunks.
+[Playwright](https://playwright.dev/) is used to render content whose `Content-Type` corresponds to `text/html`.

 ## Note